 Product costing.
 A lost art?

-About two decades ago, ERPs began featuring automated product-costing solutions, and this was embraced enthusiastically — and for good reason.
+ERP began featuring automated product-costing solutions about 20 years ago, and was embraced enthusiastically—for good reason.
 The technology streamlined what had traditionally been a complicated, time-consuming task: capturing the actual cost of producing a product.
-It promised to measure more quickly and accurately the costs of thousands of items with multi-level bills of material — and across numerous plants and other work spaces.
+It promised to measure more quickly and accurately the costs of thousands of items with multi-level bills of material—and across numerous plants and other work spaces.

-But, something happened along the way.
+But something happened along the way.
 As companies’ supply chains and manufacturing operations grew more complex, so, too, did ERP costing calculations.
-Now, many companies rely too heavily on ERPs’ automated costing solutions, which don’t always accommodate increasingly complicated and digitized operations (e.g., tracking only one costing methodology, or unable to track some costing data).
-Companies also struggle to track important operations performance and maintenance data, increasingly available via digitalized or automated machines and devices.
-In many cases, inaccurate product costing has masked operational and supply-chain inefficiencies and has even affected bottom lines.
+Now, many companies rely too heavily on ERPs’ automated costing solutions, which don’t always accommodate increasingly complicated and digitized operations (e.g., they may only be able to track one costing methodology, or unable to track some costing data).
+Companies also struggle to track important operations performance and maintenance data, which is increasingly available via digitalized or automated machines and devices.
+In many cases, inaccurate product costing has masked operational and supply chain inefficiencies and has even affected bottom lines.

 The case for an ‘operational finance’ reboot

 Over the years, diminishing product-costing expertise prompted many companies to enlist technologists and system implementers to make key decisions on the design and delivery of product-costing solutions.
-Some companies have assigned specialists with little product-costing expertise to carry out and oversee product costing.
-As a result, more and more companies — particularly in the manufacturing sector — are finding it difficult to provide reliable and accurate product costing.
+Some companies have assigned specialists with little product-costing expertise to oversee and carry it out.
+As a result, more and more companies—particularly in the manufacturing sector—are finding it difficult to provide reliable and accurate product costing.
 Such companies need to build a product costing group from the ground up.
-Improving matters means triangulating finance, operations and technology solutions to achieve a robust operational finance function.
-Ultimately, this could unlock data that can support growth strategies — and even improve top and bottom lines.
+Improving matters means triangulating finance, operations and technology solutions to achieve a robust, operational finance function.
+Ultimately, this could unlock data that can support growth strategies—and even improve top and bottom lines.

 Bridging finance and operations

 As a company changes and grows, so, too, should the collaboration between operations and finance departments.
 For many manufacturers, both finance and operations specialists lack the knowledge required to calculate the various costing values attached to producing an item.
-This can lead to inaccurate costing data that hinders operations personnel to make production improvements supported by solid costing data.
-Meanwhile, finance personnel are challenged in accurately measuring performance and variances which can lead to approximated financial statements.
+This can lead to inaccurate costing data that hinders operations personnel from making production improvements supported by solid costing data.
+Meanwhile, finance personnel are challenged in accurately measuring performance and variances, which can lead to approximated financial statements.

 Ambitious people-change management needed for improved costing

 Ever-increasing complexity in cost calculation, together with high turnover in finance, accounting and supporting IT groups, has led to a shortfall of product-costing experts.
-To fill this talent gap, many companies have turned to IT resources; however, information technologists rarely have the know-how to use costing information to support business strategies.
-Some companies enlist system implementers (SIs) for product costing, but they typically lack expertise (e.g., the ability to build product-costing values into ERPs or the experience to work with manufacturing floors to track all costs).
+To fill this talent gap, many companies have turned to IT resources.
+However, information technologists rarely have the know-how to use costing information to support business strategies.
+Some companies enlist system implementers (SIs) for product costing, but they typically lack expertise, such as the ability to build product-costing values into ERPs, or the experience to work with manufacturing floors to track all costs.

-Three keys to rebuilding the lost art of product costing to accommodate new complexities:
+There are three key steps to rebuilding the lost art of product costing, taking into account new complexities:

 1. Define consistent global costing data elements.